Contrary to popular belief and shown incorrectly on many web pages, HMAS Moreton was not located at New Farm during WWII.

 The first intake of WRANS at HMAS Moreton was in November 1942.
 There was initially no accommodation for the WRANS at HMAS Moreton.
 The local girls lived at home and the country recruits lived at various places such as the YWCA Hostel at "Kinnaird House" at 120 Bowen Terrace, New Farm near the Story Bridge.
 "Kinnaird House" was also used as Barracks for the WAAAFs during WWII.

 The "Wrannery" at HMAS Moreton was eventually completed in December 1943.
 There were 4 huts with 22 beds, ablution blocks, a laundry, a recreation hut and a mess deck.

 The WRANS held many sing-songs in their recreation hut.
 They spent weekends at the Hostel for Servicewomen at Burleigh Heads at the South Coast (now the Gold Coast).
 They would also visit the parties and dances held by the Army and Air Force.
 They would go swimming at The Oasis at Sunnybank on the south side of Brisbane.
 They would often spend their Sunday nights at the Regent Theater where they would sing along and enjoy the organ playing by Reubert Hayes.
 Admission was restricted to Service personnel and their civilian partners.

 The WRANS attached to HMAS Moreton worked at various locations including:-

-ATIS - Allied Translator and Interpreter Service at Indooroopilly
+ATIS - Allied Translator and Interpreter Section at Indooroopilly

 IFF (Identification Friend or Foe) office